Bible John: Jemima MacDonald

 On Saturday 16 August 1969, a 31-year-old mother of three named Jemima MacDonald also opted to spend the evening dancing at the Barrowland Ballroom.
 MacDonald was a regular attendee of the Barrowland and, according to family custom, her sister, Margaret O'Brien, took care of her three children in her absence.
-As midnight approached, MacDonald was seen by several people in the company of a young, well-dressed and well-spoken man of slim build, aged between 25 and 35 and between 6 ft 0 in and 6 ft 2 in in height.
-This individual had short, dark brown hair with fair streaks, likely spoke with a distinctive Glaswegian accent and occasionally inserted brief biblical quotations into his conversation.
+As midnight approached, she was seen by several people in the company of a young, well-dressed and well-spoken man of slim build, aged between 25 and 35 and between 6 ft 0 in and 6 ft 2 in in height.
+The man had short hair variously described by witnesses as being fair, ginger, or dark brown with fair streaks.

-MacDonald was seen leaving the Barrowland shortly after midnight on 17 August in the company of this individual and was last seen walking towards either Main Street or Landressy Street, in the direction of her home, at approximately 12:40 a.m.
+MacDonald was seen leaving the Barrowland at approximately 12:30 am on 17 August in the company of this individual, walking towards either Main Street or Landressy Street, in the general direction of her home.
+The last confirmed sighting of her was made by a neighbour at 12:40 am; she was standing with the man at the entrance to the derelict property where her body was later discovered, and the neighbour observed she appeared to have been quite unconcerned, waving nonchalantly.

 O'Brien became concerned when her sister failed to return home.
 Later the same day, she began hearing local rumours that young children had been seen leaving a derelict tenement building in MacKeith Street discussing a body in the premises.
-By the Monday morning, O'Brien was so concerned that she herself, fearing the worst, walked into the old building.
-There she discovered her own sister's extensively battered body lying face down, with her shoes and stockings lying beside her.
+By Monday morning, O'Brien was so concerned that she herself, fearing the worst, walked into the old building, where she discovered her sister's extensively battered body lying face down, with her shoes and stockings lying beside her.

-A postmortem concluded that MacDonald had been raped and extensively beaten, particularly about the face, before she had been strangled to death with one of her own stockings.
-Her murder had occurred approximately 30 hours before her body had been discovered.
-Unlike Docker, the body of MacDonald was fully clothed, although her underclothing had been torn, and, like Docker, she had been menstruating at the time of her death.
+A postmortem revealed that MacDonald had been extensively beaten, particularly about the face, before she had been strangled to death, possibly with her own stockings.
+Her murder had occurred approximately 30 hours before the discovery of her body.
+Like Docker, MacDonald had been menstruating at the time of her death, although unlike Docker, MacDonald's body was discovered fully clothed.

+Investigators were unable to conclusively determine whether MacDonald had engaged in sexual activity—consensual or otherwise—prior to her murder, and although her other clothing was somewhat disrupted, the two pairs of pants she was wearing appeared to have been undisturbed.

-Police inquiries into MacDonald's movements on the night of her murder produced several eyewitnesses who were able to accurately describe the man with whom she had been in the company of at the Barrowland.
-Door-to-door inquiries on MacKeith Street also produced a woman who remembered hearing female screams on the evening of MacDonald's murder, although this individual could not recall the precise time.
+Police inquiries into MacDonald's movements on the night of her murder produced several eyewitnesses who were able to accurately describe the man in whose company she had been seen at the Barrowland.
+Door-to-door inquiries on MacKeith Street also produced a woman who remembered hearing female screams on the evening of MacDonald's murder, but she could not recall the precise time.
 Consequently, police considered this information of little use to their inquiry.